-So, how can journalists successfully (and lucratively) move forward from an attention to a creation economy?
+So, how can individual creators and journalists successfully (and lucratively) move forward from an attention to a creation economy?
 As we’ve seen first hand, it begins with offering value to an audience that’s happy and willing answer that value with support.
 We've seen online publications and journalists like ex CNN reporter, Jon Ostrower thrive while sharing the content and stories his audience wants to read.

-As Ostrower shared with us, striking out on your own and moving to an audience-backed publishing model may be scary, but sometimes the leap is worth it, “Obviously, finances and your ability to pay for your life is obviously a key component of that decision.
+As Ostrower shared with us, striking out on your own and moving to an audience-backed publishing model may be scary, but sometimes the leap is worth it: “Obviously, finances and your ability to pay for your life is obviously a key component of that decision.
 But at the end of the day, you don't want to have any regrets.
 If it's really something you want to do, putting yourself out there is hard, and it's not easy, but damn, it's worth it,” he emphasized.

 There’s no easy answer to fix the media issues in our current economy, but a shift to creating value for a specific audience is a start.
 Start by asking, what can I create that no one else is creating?
 What story can I tell in a unique way?
 Do I have an audience willing to not only read it but support it?
 And, how do I leverage that audience for longevity so I can survive in a constantly shifting media landscape?